Božidar Radošević

-Božidar Radošević (born 4 April 1989 in Split) better known by the nickname Rado, is a Croatian professional football goalkeeper who plays as a goalkeeper for Solin in Druga NL.
+Božidar Radošević (born 4 April 1989 in Split) better known by the nickname Rado, is a Croatian professional football goalkeeper who plays as a goalkeeper and also works as a goalkeeping coach in Uskok in Druga NL.

 Personal life

 He is the first of two sons of Ivica Radošević, who was also a goalkeeper and subsequently became a schoolteacher.
 His mother Zdravka is a lawyer.
 His younger brother, Dino, graduated from the Faculty of Pharmacy in Sarajevo.

 In December 2015, Radošević married his long-time girlfriend, Mirela Buljubašić.
 In November 2017, they had their first child together, a son named Luciano.

 Radošević is fluent in Croatian, English and Persian, and can also communicate on Hungarian.

 Career

 A product of Hajduk Split academy, Radošević had several loan spells between 2007 and 2010 at lower level Croatian sides and at Željezničar in Bosnia and Herzegovina, before having his league debut for Hajduk in the 2010–11 season on 24 July 2010 against Istra 1961.

 In the 2010–2011 season Radošević played in Europa League for Hajduk Split.
-Radošević debuted in qualifying match against Unirea and also performed in the group stage of competition in matches against AEK and Anderlecht.
+Radošević debuted in qualifying match against Unirea and also performed in the group stage of competition in matches against AEK Athens and Anderlecht.

 Radošević was also capped for Croatia at youth levels, appearing in 15 matches for under-17 and under-19 national teams in 2005 and 2006.

 In the 2012 Radošević was the most responsible player for the remaining Solin among Croatian Second League, which brought him a transfer to Istra 1961.

 In Istra 1961 Radošević be kept only 8 months and in March 2013 terminated the contract because of debts and disagreements with coach Igor Pamić.

 In March 2013 temporarily joins the team Šibenik, where he appeared in 11 games and in June 2013 becomes a free agent.

 In July 2013 he signed a contract with Inter Zaprešić.

 After a great season in Inter Zaprešić, Radošević goes to Slovenia in Koper.

 Radošević is most remembered for his match against Neftchi Baku, which is the best result for Koper in Europa League.